MorisatoK/iROBSceneChanger/README.md

 + `Garage` is the name of the OBS scene that should be switched to when getting out of the car.

 ## Known bugs and/or limitations
 There is some amount of sanity, but I would not assume all cases are covered.
-It's a personal project, and I know what I'm doing with it ;)
+It's a personal project, and I know what I'm doing with it ;) (actually I don't)
 The implementation of [obs-websocket-dotnet](https://github.com/Palakis/obs-websocket-dotnet) does not handle forceful disconnects very well (read: it doesn't at all).
 So if your OBS crashes most likely this app will crash too.